pointOfive/Home/Analysis/README.md

 data modeling process, but the capabilities available out of the box leave some things to be desired; namely, the built-in `Transforer` objects do not provide the full control that an analyst might require.
-I have therefore ammeded and wrapped these functionalities in my own `Transformer` class objects which provide
+I have therefore amended and wrapped these functionalities in my own `Transformer` class objects which provide